097rose/AD_API/README.md

 ## Description
 Implement two API services using Golang and MySQL as the database.
 Including two API services, one for POST requests to generate advertisements and another for GET requests to retrieve desired advertisements.
+Using GIN as web framework and "database/sql" to interact with MySQL database.
+While the conditions are optional and might be multiple, I used additional tables to store the relation between ads and country.

 ## Requirement
 ### go 1.21.6